pointhi/kicad-color-schemes/README.md

 This option will always be reserved for restoring a backup.
 If this option is selected, the script will overwrite the existing eeschema and pcbnew configuration files with the original.

-**Any configuration changes made after a backup was created will be lost if a backup is restored**.
+:exclamation: **Any configuration changes made after a backup was created will be lost if a backup is restored**.
 To generate a new backup, simply delete the `eeschema.bak` and `pcbnew.bak` files from the path listed in the table above and then re-run the script with `make` at the top-level of the cloned repository.